bnbalint/snack-daddy-core/docs/frontend.md

  - Email
  - Team(s)  [or a spouse]
  - Allergies (checkboxes)
-   - option for other with text --> this needs to be emailed to Britni so it can be added to the backend
+   - option for other with text --> this has its own submit button that uses a separate endpoint
  - Password